top of page

 Security System Oversights to Avoid When Modernizing Your Facility

 Explore missteps to avoid when reviewing the latest in security technology when modernizing your facility.
 An inside look on what not to overlook, what’s likely to be outdated and implications for overall security of your facilities, and code compliance issues.
-Insights from the world’s leading professional association security experts, IAHSS.
+Insights from the world’s leading professional association of healthcare security experts, International Association for Healthcare Security & Safety (IAHSS).

-• Ashley Ditta, MS, CHPA, CPP, Associate VP, Public Safety Operations, Advocate Health; IAHSS Foundation President Elect
+• Ashley Ditta, MS, CHPA, CPP, Associate VP, Public Safety Operations, Advocate Health; IAHSS President Elect

 • William Gibbons, Chief of Public Safety, Boston Medical Center